JackyXu-Cool/DroneDeliver/backend/Readme.md

 7. **/admin/get/zipcode**  GET <br/>
 This API will return all zipcodes of existing stores <br />
-针对Screen 6 “Dropdown for zip codes should only display zip codes of existing store locations."会比较有用
+Especially for Screen 6 “Dropdown for zip codes should only display zip codes of existing store locations."
 ```json
 successful response